Kaihangarau Rūri Whenua

 Survey technicians can apply to become associate technical members of the New Zealand Institute of Surveyors.

 - New Zealand Institute of Surveyors (NZIS)

 - (04) 471 1774 - email@example.com - www.surveyors.org.nz/careers

 What are the chances of getting a job?

-Despite this, the job of survey technician appears on Immigration New Zealand's immediate skill shortage list.
-This means the Government is actively encouraging diploma-qualified survey technicians to work in New Zealand.
+As a result, the job of survey technician appears on Immigration New Zealand's immediate skill shortage list.
+This means the Government is actively encouraging survey technicians from overseas to work in New Zealand.

 Types of employers varied

 - private surveying practices

 - land developers